 The word lavender comes from the Latin lavare, which means “to wash.”
 So, it’s no surprise that lavender essential oil is naturally cleansing.

-Lavender also soothes skin irritations, and is incredibly healing.
+Lavender also soothes skin irritations and is incredibly healing.

 For acne breakouts, lavender is superb.
-I know tea tree oil gets all the glory when it comes to natural acne remedy, but I much prefer lavender.
+I know tea tree oil gets all the glory when it comes to natural acne remedies, but I much prefer lavender.
 It reduces microbial growth that contributes to inflamed breakouts, but it’s much less harsh than tea tree.

 Lavender also protects the skin from early aging.
-It works especially well with frankincense to boost effectiveness of both oils.
+It works especially well with frankincense to boost the effectiveness of both oils.

-Don’t use if: Surprisingly, lavender sensitivity is fairly common.
+Contraindications: Surprisingly, lavender sensitivity is fairly common.
 So, take care if you’ve never used lavender before.
 If you notice redness or irritation, stop using it.

 SHOP: Lavender essential oil

 Rose Essential Oil